HilkeB/social-robot-design-portfolio/docs/project3.md

 ### Video

 After the creation of the toolkit, we explored several combinations of emotions and levels of urgency.
 Unfortunately the colors are not really visible in this video.
-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lp1jXDmAECw?si=lKo0WCg8b0NQTwuf" title="Exploration of emotions and urgency Sphero" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lp1jXDmAECw?si=lKo0WCg8b0NQTwuf" title="Exploration of emotions and urgency Sphero" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="display: block; margin: 0 auto;"></iframe>

 The expressive toolkit will be tested, evaluated, and linked to literature during the case study in [week 5](project5.md).